Liver Cancer Overview

 What are treatment side effects?

-Cancer treatment such as chemotherapy, targeted therapy, and radiation can damage normal cells.
-This can cause side effects such as hair loss, mouth sores, and vomiting.
+Cancer treatment such as targeted therapy, immunotherapy, and radiation can damage normal cells.
+This can cause side effects like hair loss, mouth sores, and vomiting.

 Coping with liver cancer